LegendApp/presentation-local-first/slides/slides.md

 ```

 <!--
 Because an observable node is a Proxy that doesn't touch the raw data, it could actually point to anything.
-A child could just be data in an object.
+A child could just be a child in an object.

 But it can also be a function that lazily computes a value when accessed.
 So we can make computed observables with just a function.
 -->